Kansas tightening rules for adults receiving food assistance - NewsBreak

 Republicans could overturn Kelly's action on their own because they have more than the two-thirds majorities in both chambers needed to do it.
 The votes were 86-36 in the House and 29-11 in the Senate, and almost no Democrats supported the override attempt.

-GOP lawmakers have long argued that tighter rules for people receiving public assistance, coupled with state-provided job training, moves people from being dependent on the state’s help into jobs.
+GOP lawmakers have long argued that tighter rules for people receiving public assistance, coupled with state-provided job training, move people from being dependent on the state's help into jobs.

-“What is the central solution to poverty?
-It’s work,” said Republican state Rep. Susan Humphries, of Wichita.
-“Work is not a punishment, it’s a blessing.
-Helping someone move to a place of self sufficiency is as gift to them.”
+"What is the central solution to poverty?
+It's work," said Republican state Rep. Susan Humphries, of Wichita.
+"Work is not a punishment, it's a blessing.
+Helping someone move to a place of self-sufficiency is a gift to them."

 Republicans said the new law applies only to non-disabled adults from 18 through 49 who do not have children.
 But Democrats said because of the bill's language, it could apply to both that group and all adults not working at least 30 hours a week.